Olanzapine Oral / IM (Zyprexa®)

 Less common, but important side effects can include:

-- High blood sugar: This medication can cause elevated blood sugar levels in patients with and without diabetes.
+- High blood sugar: This medication can cause high blood sugar levels in patients with and without diabetes.
 Your oncology care team will monitor your blood sugar.
-If you develop increased thirst, urination or hunger, blurry vision, headaches or your breath smells like fruit, notify your healthcare team.
-Diabetics should monitor their blood sugar closely and report elevations to the healthcare team.
+If you have increased thirst, urination or hunger, blurry vision, headaches or your breath smells like fruit, notify your healthcare team.
+Diabetics should monitor their blood sugar closely and report higher sugar levels to the healthcare team.

 - Seizures: Tell your provider if you have a history of seizures, or if you take medication to prevent seizures.